 The Simple Setup

 The setup is pretty simple, it only involves setting up groups and subgroups.
 Click Setup then Define Groups (optional).
 You’ll see a few options – you can import and export data as CSV so that you can use your favorite spreadsheet program to edit it more efficiently.
 Feel free to do that, but really for testing purposes we really just need to add a few manually.
 Click over to the “Add New Extension/Group”, fill out the fields and click add.
 (NOTE it does NOT clear out your values when you click add – it sort of assumes you’ll now make a few tiny changes and click the add button again, so it just leaves it there for you.
-Do not make the mistake of clicking “Add” a bunch of times accidentally!)
+Do not make the mistake of clicking “Add” a bunch of times on a single item accidentally!)
 Repeat until you have either all your needed extensions or at least enough that you can start playing with the reporting to see how it works.

 You may only need group defined, but in many cases subgroups can help a lot as an extra way to slice and dice your fledgling call center.